 Cambridge Structural Database (CSD)

 For advanced users doing in-depth crystallographic research, CSD provides an extensive suite of downloadable software available only to UB patrons.
-Information about and instructions for downloading client software require you to enter your UBIT name and password.
+Please contact Amanda McCormick, Chemistry & Physics Librarian, for registration information.
 This software provides additional searching and analysis of structures including protein-ligand docking, interaction maps, ensemble studies, cavity comparison, binding site analysis, solid form studies such as packing searches.